Frequently Asked Questions - Minor Students (under 18 years old)

-- Move from supervised homestay accommodation that has not been organised by the school.
+- Move from supervised homestay accommodation in a way that has not been organised by the school.

-Our British host families can provide half-board or full board accommodation for students.
-Half Board accommodation is the most popular as students can easily buy lunch in supermarkets or cafes next to the school.
+Our British host families can provide half board or full board accommodation for students.
+Half board accommodation is the most popular as students can easily buy lunch in supermarkets or cafes next to the school.
 Special dietary requirements are available on request.
-When students age 12+ travel in group Full-Board (breakfast, lunch, dinner) is often included.
+When students aged 12+ travel in a group full-board (breakfast, lunch, dinner) is often included.

-Our host families encourage your child to fully immerse him/herself into the English way of life, and makes him/her feel more at home.
+Our host families encourage your child to fully immerse themselves into the English way of life and makes them feel more at home.
 Meals are to be taken with the host family.
 This again will help them to adapt to and learn about the British way of life and practise their English.

 Hosts families follow the Government advice at all times and frequently clean and disinfect their house, including communal areas i.e. door handles, handrails, tables and chairs, surfaces, bathroom etc. Families that are identified as high-risk are not used during the COVID-19 outbreak.

 Shared rooms are only used if the students are related / friends traveling together, from the same household or from the same school bubble.